MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/README.md

 # Learn-to-code
 ## MLSA-MUET-SZAB-CLUB Welcome you All to Learn to Code.
-### We beileve in Learning is Fun
-This repository is the MLSA-MUET-SZAB-Club commitment towards the opensource and learning to code.
-Here in this repository we welcome both begineers as well as experienced coders both can make some awesome contributions.
-We believe there is no such thing as small contribution.

-This repository is Open source code base for variety of languages.
-This repository helps first time open source contributor to make their first PR and make some meaningful contribution to opensource projects.

 ## What you can contribute?
 1. Contribute in the code base.
 Provide programming example no matter how small or big it to the respective programming language folder if you don't find a folder with the language you want to contribute create it.